intmus/inttheory22-23/_09-non-chord-tones/a1-nonchordtonespt1.md

 - Upper vs lower (*neighbor tones only*)
     - Neighbor tones can be divided into two categories based on whether they are above or below the chord tone that they are embellishing.

 One note on these labels: Because some methods for musical analysis only focus on music of certain periods (e.g. the Classical era), they may be overly specific in describing certain non-chord tones in a way that does not fully address the nature of the non-chord tone.
 For example, some texts say that suspensions must be accented, but because accented refers to a metric position ('on' or 'off' the beat) rather than a harmonic position, this is not always true in later styles.
 This is likely always true in the music of Mozart or even Beethoven, but it is not always true for the music of Gustav Mahler or John Lennon.
-It would be better to say that suspensions are always *on-chord*, because this allows for a suspension to happen in a weaker metric position.
+It is more specific to state that suspensions are always *on-chord*, because this allows for a suspension to happen in a weaker metric position.
 Harmony and rhythm exist independently, so we should use labels that help us understand all types of tonal music.

 ## Passing tones, neighbor tones, and suspensions